neopsyon/semos-azure-serverlessworkshop/README.md

 *Primary language of the repository content is English, due to ease of distribution and understanding purposes.*
 *Content of this repository is used for Educational purposes ONLY, and it does not contain any confidential or pirated information.*
+*Pipeline in this repository might not work in your environment immediately due to some dependencies, you can find out by trial and error.*

 ## Preface